-Every month, the Montana Innocence Project highlights the important work of like-minded organizations.
-This month, we are highlighting Welcome Back.
+The Montana Innocence Project strives to highlight the important work of like-minded organizations.
+Today, we are highlighting Welcome Back.
 MTIP and Welcome Back both advocate for justice-involved people.
 MTIP addresses wrongful and unjust incarceration, while Welcome Back helps returning citizens face the barriers of re-entry.
 Benny Lacayo, Welcome Back’s Community Organizer, answered the questions below.

 What is your organization’s mission?

 Welcome Back strives to break down barriers to safe housing, meaningful employment, social support, and community attitudes towards people who have been impacted by incarceration.

 We build power among individuals and families impacted by incarceration who want to create the kind of community where our returning citizens are given all the tools and support they need to learn, grow, and move on.

 We engage with local government and private organizations in community-wide awareness events and strategies in order to break down the stigmas and discrimination associated with incarceration.

 We connect with inmates through monthly visits to Montana State Prison in Deer Lodge, MT.
 Our volunteers build relationships with inmates prior to their release back to the Missoula area.

 We support.
 We provide mentoring, resources, and direct support for men and women who face barriers to education, housing, and employment due to their criminal records.